coil-kt/coil/docs/image_pipeline.md

 See [Fetcher](/coil/api/coil-core/coil3.fetch/-fetcher) for more information.

 !!!
 Note
-    If you add a `Fetcher` that uses custom data type, you need to also need to provide a custom `Keyer` to ensure results from requests that use it are memory cacheable.
+    If you add a `Fetcher` that uses a custom data type, you need to also need to provide a custom `Keyer` to ensure results from requests that use it are memory cacheable.
 For example, `Fetcher.Factory<MyDataType>` will need to add a `Keyer<MyDataType`.

 ## Decoders